AdaCore/training_material/courses/misc_tools/100_gnatstub.rst

     * Read sensors
     * Write to a console

-* You can modify the generated stub(s) do implement all this
+* You can modify the generated stub(s) to implement all this

 -----------------------------
 Beyond :toolname:`GNATstub`